 Q5: I am finishing this semester, and I want to walk now with my friends, but my parents can't come until next semester.
 Can I participate in the Commencement ceremony twice?

 No. Unfortunately, because our graduating class is so large, we are unable to accommodate students who wish to walk more than once.
 You will need to pick which ceremony you wish to attend.

 Q6: I am scheduled to complete the academic requirements on time, but I may not be able to participate (for example, I may not pass my thesis defense/dissertation defense or my family may not be able to attend).
 What should I do?

 Please sign up for the ceremony on MyMav.
 It is better for our planning purposes to have you on our list and count you (even if you ultimately do not show up) than have you show up without us being prepared for you.

 Q7: I don't know if I'm going to pass all of my classes.
 Can I still participate in Commencement?

 If, to the best of your knowledge, you are currently meeting the requirements of your MyMav degree plan, then you may walk that semester.
 No one who crosses the stage has officially passed all of their classes because grades are not due until the week after graduation.
 However, if you are aware that you will definitely fail a class or have to take another class to complete your requirements in the next semester, then you may not walk that semester.

 Q8: I registered to walk but now my plans have changed and I want to delay my walk.
 What should I do?

-Fill out the REGISTRATION form again and select a different participation status.
+Go into MyMav and change your RSVP to select a different participation status.
 Please update your status as soon as you know that your situation has changed.

 Q9: I am planning to graduate in the summer, but I want to participate in the spring ceremony before I finish my degree.
 Can I do this?